Posting Calendar

 1- Is your school accredited?

-2- Do you have a program to help us take the NCLEX-PN trial prior to the real test?
-How many students took and pass this exam last year?
+2- Do you have a program to help us take the NCLEX-PN trial before the test?
+How many students took and passed this exam last year?

 3- Do you have financial help?